 It’s all in the follow-up

-If you get on well with anyone, offer to swap email addresses or phone numbers, and keep in touch with them.
-As always, consider your personal safety with anyone you don't know very well, and don't rush into giving them your home address or similar details straight away.
-Don't just ditch your old friends either, drop them a line every now and again if you've moved away.
+If you get on well with anyone, offer to swap phone numbers or add them on facebook, and keep in touch with them.
+As always, consider your personal safety with anyone you don’t know very well, and don’t rush into giving them your home address or similar details straight away.
+Don’t just ditch your old friends either, drop them a line every now and again if you’ve moved away.